david-millett/minecreeper/README.md

     updateCounter()
 }
 ```
-I started with the `init()` function to generate a beginner difficulty-sized board.
+I started by coding the `init()` function to generate a beginner difficulty-sized board.
 I experimented with a few ways of generating the gameboard, and settled on using a `for` loop to generate the required number of cells as a new `<div>`.
 At the same time, I created an array of objects, each of which stored the new `<div>` and a host of other information that the game would require later.
 These were added to my `board` array.

 ```JavaScript
 const generateBoard = () => {